nickmhankins/my-dev-vm/readme.md

 # CentOS Dev VM
 Using Make to create a versioned, repeatable Dev VM with Packer and Vagrant.
 Local versioned Vagrant boxes created using Python.

-**To Do**:
-Add Vagrant commands to Makefile and update readme on use.

 ## Requirements
 * Packer
 * Vagrant